-The first half of the discussion sections will generally focus on completing at least one additional homework problem and, afterward, discussing the homework.
+The first half of the discussion sections will generally focus on reviewing lecture, completing at least one additional homework problem, discussing the homework, and reviewing the projects.
 It is essential that you work on the problem sets before the discussion section in which they will be discussed both to maximize the benefit you get from the discussion and so that you can contribute to the discussion.

 We will typically grade homeworks on a "OK/Not-OK" basis, where "OK" means that you made a credible effort to solve the problems (even if you make a mistake.)
 We reserve the right to grade for correctness as well.
 Failure to attend discussion section and complete the final homework question results in a loss of credit for the entire homework.

 Homeworks must be turned on time without exception.
 The lowest two homework scores will be dropped.